|

 With

-educators and elementary school teachers being women, are men needed?
+care educators and elementary school teachers being women, are men

-This workshop will look at startling research on the effects of fatherlessness
+needed?
+This workshop will look at startling research on the effects

-and low male involvement in early care and education.
-Through examining
+of fatherlessness and low male involvement in early care and education.

-men's roles and societal influences, participants will help propose
+Through examining men's roles and societal influences, participants

-recommendations for the function of men in the lives of young children.
+will help propose recommendations for the function of men in the lives

 1.5 - 3 hours (return to topic menu)